-2.6 CULTURAL
+2.7 Cultural

-2.6.1 Heritage
+2.7.1 Heritage

-Archaeological sites, or sites where historic and pre-historic artefacts of human activity are found, are sensitive to disturbance and loss from ground disturbance activities, such as clearing and excavation.
-Artefacts may include tools and objects, such as arrowheads, pottery shards or bottles, or burial sites and human remains.
+Archaeological sites, or sites where historic and pre-historic artifacts of human activity are found, are sensitive to disturbance and loss from ground disturbance activities, such as clearing and excavation.
+Artifacts may include tools and objects, such as arrowheads, pottery shards or bottles, or burial sites and human remains.
 These sites and objects are protected under legislation as a part of our common heritage.
+Manitoba Hydro is committed to protecting and preserving natural environmental environments, cultural landscapes, and heritage resources affected by the Project to the extent possible.
+Sites identified as having spiritual or cultural importance through Aboriginal Traditional Knowledge (ATK) or other communications are considered sensitive to disturbance and should be respected for the values they have to local communities.